Guitar Build Process

 If the bindings have an accent layer

-File a small notch at the heel-cutaway 90-degree join, where the accent layer buts onto the heel
+File or cut a small notch at the heel-cutaway 90-degree join, where the accent layer buts onto the heel

-This void can then be filled with darker putty, giving a concentric or nested appearance
+This void can then be filled (matching dark bindings timber), giving a concentric or nested appearance

 See photos below